algolia/algolia-firebase-nodejs/README.md

 Look at the code in the `loadFirebase.js` file to see what is happening.
 If this is successful, you will see a message "Contacts loaded to firebase" and you will be able to see data in your Firebase database in the console.

+##### First-time import into Algolia

-5. Import these contacts records into Algolia by running:
+Import these contacts records into Algolia by running:

 ```
 node importFirebaseToAlgolia